grinnell-cs/csc151-images/_eboards/eboard16.md

 * Sorry sbout the reading response fiasco.
 * Be nice to our substitute teacher.
 * I look forward to seeing you on Monday.
+* Words cannot express my anger at our legislature.
+Please take care of yourselves and your friends.

 ### Upcoming activities